OWASP/www-project-top-10-for-large-language-model-applications/index.md

 Review the official 1.0.1 release ([Full Version](assets/PDF/OWASP-Top-10-for-LLMs-2023-v1_0_1.pdf) or [Short Slides](assets/PDF/OWASP-Top-10-for-LLMs-2023-slides-v1_0_1.pdf)) to understand work that has been done to date.

 This initiative is community-driven and encourages participation and contributions from all interested parties.
-We are assembling the working group now.

 * We have a working group channel on the [OWASP Slack](https://owasp.org/slack/invite), so please sign up and then join us on the #project-top10-for-llm channel.
 * The working group is collaborating on our [wiki](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/wiki)
+* Want to stay updated on periodic progress?
+[Subscribe to our newsletter](https://llmtop10.beehiiv.com/subscribe)

 New to LLM security?
 Check out our [resources page](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/wiki/Educational-Resources) to learn more.